 Mr. Lacoste has been teaching physics and mathematics for the past 22 years in Egypt, Ecuador, Canada, Turkey, Hong Kong and now Japan.
 As an active workshop leader for IB workshops in both physics and mathematics as well as an IB examiner for HL Mathematics, Mr. Lacoste has been an active member in the international teaching community.
 He has earned his Bachelor’s degree in Physics at the University of Toronto and his Master’s degree in Mathematics at York University.

-Ms. Corrias has developed her professional profile working with charities and NGOs, where she has been operating in the management of human resources and as a trainer and facilitator in Italy, Spain, Israel/Palestine, Mexico and in the Balkans.
+Before joining the International School circuit, Ms. Corrias has developed her professional profile working with charities and NGOs, where she operated in the management of human resources and as a trainer and facilitator in Italy, Spain, Israel/Palestine, Mexico and in the Balkans.
 She has developed projects in education, interfaith dialogue, community building, active citizenship, children’s rights, conflict transformation, and in the socio-medical field.
-Ms. Corrias holds a Master’s in Political Sciences and a Master’s in Cultural and Religious Mediation.
-She strongly believes that educating young generations in dialogue, empathy and the value of diversity is crucial to supporting the growth of future leaders who will have a meaningful impact in our globalized world.
+Her focus has always been the social-emotional wellbeing of individuals and communities.
+Ms. Corrias holds a Master’s in Political Science with a focus on Social Science, and a Master’s in Cultural and Religious Mediation.
+She strongly believes that educating the young generations to self-reflection, dialogue, empathy and the value of diversity is crucial to support the growth of future leaders who will have a meaningful impact in our globalized world.

 Manager of Technology